christiantimbol/christiantimbol/README.md

 # christiantimbol.com

 Personal website to show the world who I am! :-)

 ## Note

-- "files" contains the meat of the website: "uploads" (images), css, js, fonts, resumes, etc.
-- "includes" contains a lone general.js file

-## Log

-* 8/21/17: christiantimbol.com first established.

-* 8/25/17: christiantimbol.com V1.0 is live!
-I first began writing the site's code with the help of Bootstrap, but I decided that I've been relying on Bootstrap too long so I scrapped my initial design and built this website without it.
-The site is responsive according to different browsers and view-widths, but I need to fix the CSS for mobile a bit.

-* 8/26/17:
+- This website was built using some CSS/JS libraries, but no frameworks, meaning much of the CSS/JS was written from scratch.
+I did this to test my HTML/CSS/JS skills without the help of common frameworks such as Bootstrap, Angular, React, Vue, etc.